binary-manu/binary-is-better/_posts/2020-01-13-rules-for-object-file-extraction-from-elf-archives.md

 [Oracle's Linker Guide]({{ site.data.links.oracle_linker }})
 {%- endcapture %}

-# Rules for object file extraction from ELF archives

 ELF static libraries are simply collections of relocatable object files, plus a symbol table that maps symbols to the object file that defines it.
 They are usually built using the `ar` tool.